$L^{p}$ estimates for joint quasimodes of semiclassical pseudodifferential operators

 \end{enumerate} Then

 \end{thm}

-\begin{remark} The final assumption, that $\{\xi\mid p_{1}(x_{0},\xi)=0\}$ has positive definite second fundamental form, is necessary to produce the estimates for $2<p<\infty$.
-The $p=\infty$ estimate is true if only the first and second conditions on the $p_{r}(x,\xi)$ hold.
+\begin{remark} The final assumption, which tells us about the curvature of $\cap_{j}\{\xi\mid p_{j}(x_{0},\xi)=0\}$, is necessary to produce the estimates for $2<p<\infty$.
+The $p=\infty$ estimate is true if only the first and second conditions on the $p_{j}(x,\xi)$ hold.
 It is this $p=\infty$ case that Sarnak is concerned with in \cite{S06} and connects with the sub-convex bounds considered by number theorists for example in \cite{RW}.
 In the case without curvature the best intermediate estimates are those given by interpolation between the $L^\infty$ estimate and the trivial $L^{2}$ estimate. \end{remark}

 \begin{remark} Figure \ref{fig:comp} compares the results of Theorem \ref{thm:main} with Marshall and Sarnak's results on symmetric spaces.
 They agree for $p=\infty$ and for all $2\leq p\leq{}\frac{2(n-r+2)}{n-r}$ however in the range $\frac{2(n-r+2)}{n-r}< p<\infty$ symmetric spaces enjoy better estimates. \end{remark}